artemrudman/HW_BOA/MY_README.txt

 It didn't stop me and i just implement all logic and proove it in console.
 That all my data and info is requires and right.
-I create postman_collestion and check body data for input in DB - it works absolutely correct.
+I created postman_collestion and check body data for input in DB - it works absolutely correct.

 Second problem - i didn't understand how to connect liquid file and style with my Banner.
 My temporary desicion - to make a template according to your task and to know from you how it work in the future :)